 Learners will examine physiology, pathology, pharmacology and medical terminology related to the integumentary, musculoskeletal and nervous systems.

 Learners will perform calculations for both community and hospital pharmacy practice, including dosing, compounding and parenteral drug therapy calculations.
 Facilitated practice time is designed to enhance calculation skills with emphasis placed on accuracy.

 Prerequisite: A- in PHRM1301

-Learners will apply third party billing procedures and demonstrate use of health care products and devices used for drug administration, diagnosis and monitoring.
+Learners will apply third party billing procedures and provide device and home health care product education.
 Extensive use of role-plays will enhance development of effective communication skills.